FabricMC/fabric-docs/develop/items/first-item.md

 ::: info

-If you want to add the item to a custom `CreativeModeTab`, check out the [Custom Creative Tabs](./custom-item-groups) page for more information.
+If you want to add the item to a custom creative tab, check out the [Custom Creative Tabs](./custom-creative-tabs) page for more information.

 :::